apache/iotdb/docs/UserGuide/System Tools/NodeTool.md

 use the actual IP and port at the -H and -P entries.

 ## Explains
-In a distributed system, a node is identified by node IP, metadata port and data port \<METAPORT:DATAPORT>.
+In a distributed system, a node is identified by node IP, metadata port, data port and cluster port \<METAPORT:DATAPORT:CLUSTERPORT>.
 ### Show The Ring Of Node
 IoTDB cluster version uses consistent hash to achieve data distribution.